 Yes.
 You may use your debit card at many retail locations to purchase certain over-the-counter items that have been approved by the IRS.
 Refer to IRS Publication 969 for more information.
-For a list of locations that accept the card, see Aetna's FSA website.
-Any over-the-counter purchases made at merchants other than those on the list must be submitted via a paper claim form with a receipt for reimbursement.
+For a list of locations that accept the card, see the PayFlex website under Research.
+To receive reimbursement for over-the-counter purchases made at merchants other than those on the list, you must submit the FSA claim form in Take Action with a receipt.

 Can I use my debit card during the three-month grace period (until March 15 of the next year) to incur expenses?

 Yes.
 Debit card transactions will be processed against any remaining prior-year balance first.
 Once your prior-year balance has been exhausted, purchases made with your debit card will be applied to your current-year balance.

 For example, if you were to purchase prescriptions from CVS Caremark in January 2016 and you use your debit card to make the purchase, the expense would be applied to your remaining 2015 account balance first.

 Will my debit card still work if I use all the funds in my FSA?

 No. The card will be denied when the FSA is "empty" (i.e., your health care reimbursements have exceeded the amount of your annual health care pledge).
 Therefore, you will have to pay for remaining health care expenses out of pocket for the rest of the plan year.

 Is there a limit on the number of prescriptions I can purchase in one debit card transaction?

 Yes.
 You can only purchase up to eight prescriptions per debit card transaction.
 You can purchase more than eight with separate transactions.